Last Updated on August 2, 2024 by Nicole

 Here’s a list of must-do stretches:

-• Child’s pose: Start by kneeling on the floor.
+- Child’s pose: Start by kneeling on the floor.
 Attempt to bring your butt as close as you can to your heels while lowering your torso between your knees.
 Extend your arms palms facing downwards.
 Hold that position for at least 30 seconds.
-You should feel relief in your low back area afterwards.
+You should feel relief in your lower back area afterward.

-• Side tilt lateral neck stretch: Start standing, feet hip-width apart and with an upright torso.
+- Side tilt lateral neck stretch: Start standing, feet hip-width apart and with an upright torso.
 Gently tilt your head towards your right shoulder without elevating it.
 You should feel a stretch on your left side.
-You can also use your right hand to further tilt the head by gently applying downwards pressure.
+You can also use your right hand to further tilt the head by gently applying downward pressure.
 Hold for 30 seconds and then switch sides.

 Another great way to alleviate muscle aches and stiffness and release knots is self-myofascial relief (SMR), which you can do using foam rollers, lacrosse balls for targeted pressure points, etc.